 Horse Packing and Dude Ranches

 You can saddle up for western adventures throughout the region, especially when you hit the trail on one of several multi-day horse pack trips.
 These trips are chocked full of outdoor adventure in addition to taking your horse into the alpine for several nights.
 Bracewell’s Alpine Wilderness Adventures literally takes guests to the mountain top, where they bunk in a custom, two-story cabin.
 Riders spend three days exploring the region by horseback with the alpine cabin as basecamp.
 Your family descends to the lodge for three more days where everyone can fan out to pan for gold, cast a flyrod, hike through rarely visited meadows bursting with wildflowers, explore 75-million-year-old fossil beds and, naturally, observe numerous wildlife species in their native habitat.
 Siwash Lake Wilderness Lodge takes the western equestrian experience to unrivalled heights.
 Located within the 2017 fire zone, new growth is shooting up all over the forests as well as across the grasslands in the heart of the Cariboo Mountains.
 Every level of rider is perfectly matched with a corresponding horse as part of the award-winning Equine Experience, a Canadian Signature Experience.
 Guests care for their personal horse during their stay, from grooming and saddling to western horseperson riding skills instruction.
 The River Ride is equally immersive, whether the beginner prefers a steady walk or the seasoned rider wishes to gallop and go.
-With more than half of B.C.’s guest ranches, the Cariboo Chilcotin Coast offers the spectrum of ranch and rodeo experiences.
+With more than half of B.C.’s guest ranches, the Cariboo Chilcotin Coast offers the spectrum of guest ranches and rodeo experiences.
 Several ranches invite greenhorns to learn to rope, ride and develop other horsemanship skills.
 Join in a round-up moving cattle back and forth to wintering feeding grounds, complete with campfires, oil-black coffee and bedrolls under the stars.
 Whether you want to saddle up for a once-in-a-lifetime 14-day pack expedition to Itcha Ilgachuz Provincial Park or end each day’s ride with a sauna and Thai spa treatment, there’s a saddle for every member of your family.
 The whole family can draw equestrian inspiration from another local tradition: the rodeo.
 Rodeos spread across the region, including the annual Williams Lake Stampede, a Canadian Professional Rodeo event.
 Beginning the last Thursday in June, the Stampede celebrates the Canada Day Long Weekend with bull riding, calf roping, barrel racing and all the other cowboy classics.
 You can always catch a smaller rodeo throughout the summer.

-The Cariboo Chilcotin Coast region is massive in every direction, from square miles to mountain peaks and river valleys.
+The Cariboo Chilcotin Coast region is massive in every direction, from square kilometres to mountain peaks and river valleys.
 Not surprisingly, the area is home to some of the finest bush pilots and flightseeing operations in the world.
 Nobody forgets their first or fifteenth flight to see glacial fields, go hiking or hover above 463-foot Helmcken Falls.
 Cariboo Air is one of several services that will convey your family to remote wilderness destinations including Helmcken Falls, along the Fraser River Canyon to Quesnel and Horsefly Fjord lakes, high in the Cariboo Mountains and icefields as well as to Barkerville.
 Every 30-minute to 3-hour tour is customized to entertain every family member.
 In the Chilcotin, Tweedsmuir Air offers flightseeing tours of Tweedsmuir Park and its magnificent Hunlen Falls, as well as access to over 25 air only access lakes or custom adventures in the rugged backcountry for families really looking to get away from it all.

 Paddling Bowron Lake